billgathen/pentaphone/README.md

 In-browser music performance tool using React.js and the Web Audio API.

-Check out the [home page](http://billgathen.github.io/pentaphone) for an explanation and a playable example, or watch the video below to see how it works!
+Check out the [home page](http://billgathen.github.io/pentaphone) for an explanation and a playable example, or click the image below to watch a video showing how it works!

 [![Introducing the Pentaphone](http://img.youtube.com/vi/Tsd8n0jqOgU/0.jpg)](http://www.youtube.com/watch?v=Tsd8n0jqOgU "Introducing the Pentaphone")